 The National Consortium of Telehealth Resource Centers (NCTRC) is here to ensure telehealth programs are up and running.
 Funded by the U.S. Department of Health and Human Services’ Health Resources and Services Administration (HRSA), administered through grant # G22RH30365, Telehealth Resource Centers (TRCs) across the nation work collaboratively to provide information and assistance to all requesters.
 Our 12 regional and 2 national TRCs are expertly staffed and have come together under one consortium to forefront the advancement and accessibility of telehealth with a focus in rural healthcare.
 As a consortium, we are committed to helping your organization/practice overcome barriers, advance telehealth education, and provide you with the adequate resources.

 Our regional TRCs will work with you to solve healthcare delivery problems.
 Wherever you might be, your regional TRC will be there to provide you the technical assistance, education, and various resources.
 Each TRC is attributed an individual uniqueness, allowing them to provide a wide range of assistance targeting their regional needs.
 Under one consortium, the NCTRC is working hard to make telehealth an important element in the healthcare environment.

-Vision Statement: Connecting telehealth systems to rural communities for a healthier America.
+Connecting telehealth systems to rural communities for a healthier America.

 Telehealth has yet to meet its full potential.
 In recent years, telehealth has caught the attention of many in the health field.
 Modalities like mHealth, Remote Patient Monitoring, and Population Based Health are garnering more visibility.
 Telehealth Resource Centers (TRCs) collaborated & built a network to bring telehealth towards the forefront of healthcare.